transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 </iframe>

 # Data & Metadata Management Module
 After you've learnt how the Sense chat interface works, it's time to figure out how to get Sense connected to some data.
-In this section, we explain how the [**Super Users**](#super-user) within your Agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. (**Note**: only [**Super Users**](#super-user) will have access to this module.)
+In this section, we explain how the [**Super Users**](#super-user) within your Agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. (**Note**: only [**Super Users**](#super-user) will have access to this module by default.)

 We have adopted [Metabase](https://www.metabase.com/learn/), an open source data management and business intelligence solution.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful Metabase team.